 Each BDO Member Firm is a member of BDO International Limited, a UK company limited by guarantee, as either a voting member (one per country) or a non-voting member.
-BDO International Limited is the governing entity of the BDO network and sets the membership obligations of the BDO Member Firms in the Regulations.
+BDO International Limited is the governing entity of the BDO network and sets the membership obligations of the BDO Member Firms.